elixirschool/elixirschool/_posts/2018-05-31-elixir-in-action-review.md

 If you give it your attention you'll finish the book with a solid understanding of the platform and how best to leverage it at all stages of the development lifecycle.

 Look for more reviews to come soon!

+To kick off our new review series we will be giving away free copies of _Elixir In Action, Second Edition_!

+Want to get your free copy?

+Follow us on [Twitter](https://twitter.com/elixirschool) and retweet our blog post announcement!